 John III Comyn, Lord of Badenoch, lived from around 1270 to 10 February 1306.
 A man with links to both the Scottish and English royal families, he became a Guardian of Scotland at a crucial moment.
 He is best known for being murdered by Robert the Bruce in front of the high altar of the Greyfriars Church in Dumfries.The wider picture in Scotland at the time is set out in our Historical Timeline.

 John III Comyn was also known as Sir John Comyn, John the Red, or just the Red Comyn, to distinguish him from his father, also John Comyn, who was referred to as the Black Comyn.
 The Black Comyn had been one of the 13 "Competitors" for the Crown of Scotland who had been subject to adjudication by Edward I of England in 1292.
-The Red Comyn's mother (and the Black Comyn's wife) was Eleanor Balliol, the eldest daughter of John Balliol, who had been appointed by Edward I to the throne of Scotland at the end of the competition.
+The Red Comyn's mother (and the Black Comyn's wife) was Eleanor Balliol, the sister of John Balliol, who had been appointed by Edward I to the throne of Scotland at the end of the competition.
 To complete this complex web, in the early 1290s the Red Comyn married Joan de Valence, daughter of William de Valence, a cousin of Edward I.

 The Comyns were one of the most important families in Scotland.
 They were Lords of Badenoch and the Earls of Buchan, and owned extensive estates elsewhere in the country.
 When Edward I invaded Scotland in March 1296, the Red Comyn, together with his father, and his cousin, John Comyn, Earl of Buchan, responded by attacking Carlisle, held for Edward I by Robert Bruce, Earl of Carrick, the father of the future Robert the Bruce.
 It is highly significant that the Wars of Scottish Independence should begin with a fight between the Bruces and Comyns.